Anxiety and Approval Seeking in Gay Men: How a Gay Therapist in Melbourne Helps You Date from a Place of Self-Worth

 When we struggle with self-worth and loneliness, we can sometimes rationalise that any connection is better than no connection at all.
-From that mindset, we find ourselves in situationships with people who are, in one way or another, unavailable — emotionally, circumstantially, or both.
+From that mindset, we find ourselves in "situationships" with people who are, in one way or another, unavailable, emotionally, circumstantially, or both.

-If any of this sounds familiar, you're not alone — and it didn't come from nowhere.
+If any of this sounds familiar, you're not alone, and it didn't come from nowhere.

 When Survival Strategies Become the Problem

-How Therapy Helps Untangle Approval Seeking from Genuine Connection
+How Therapy Helps Untangle Approval Seeking

 Ready to Make Sense of Your Dating Patterns?